Holocaust Memorial Day

 - LGfL, working with partner organisations such as The Wiener Holocaust Library, has created a portfolio of resources to support the delivery of Holocaust Education.

-- BBC Teach has a range of resources to support Holocaust Memorial Day for primary and secondary schools.
+- BBC Teach has a range of resources to help mark Holocaust Memorial Day in primary and secondary schools.

 Visit the resource